Covid-19: No further deaths in NI

 Source: Department of Health Northern Ireland

-On Sunday, the Republic of Ireland recorded two more Covid-19-related deaths, taking the country's total to 4,785.
+On Monday, the Republic of Ireland recorded no Covid-19-related deaths, with the total number of deaths from the virus remaining at 4,785.

-One of those deaths occurred in March and the other in April.

-There are 213 people with Covid-19 in hospitals with 53 in intensive care.
+There are 227 people with Covid-19 in hospitals, of which 50 are currently in intensive care.

 Vaccines